 Testosterone levels may vary for many reasons.
 Usually, they drop and stay at a low volume.
 Less often, they grow too high.While this hormone is out of balance, health problems may occur.
 If you have any of the problems mentioned in the paragraph below, ask your doctor about checking your testosterone levels.
 You can get treatment to fix hormone problems.

-Normal levels of testosterone, according to sex and age are listed in the table below:
+are listed in the table below:

 |Age||Male [ng/dL]||Female [ng/dL]|